 Transcripts: Transcripts of prior academic work are required, as is evidence of an earned Bachelor's degree.
 Applicant transcripts should demonstrate strong academic preparation and capability, especially in advanced mathematics and computing coursework.
 Those with less preparation in mathematics and engineering are expected to use coursework at Georgia Tech to quickly establish proficiency.

 Graduate Record Examination (GRE): Scores from the general test are required, and strong performance on the quantitative section is expected.
-Scores from the Mathematics Subject Test are not required, but can help a student demonstrate proficiency in advanced mathematics. **The GRE requirement is waived for the 2021-2022 admissions cycle due to challenges caused by Covid-19.** If you are unable to take the test we will still consider your application; however, in that case the rest of your academic record should make up for the lack of the test score.
-If you have GRE test scores and wish to submit them for Fall 2022, they will be accepted and considered.
+Scores from the Mathematics Subject Test are not required, but can help a student demonstrate proficiency in advanced mathematics. **The GRE is optional for the 2023 admissions cycle for Ph.D. applicants.** However, if you decide not to submit GRE scores, the rest of your academic record should make up for the lack of the test score.
+If you have GRE test scores and wish to submit them for Fall 2023, they will be accepted and considered.

 Statement of Purpose: The written statement of purpose should describe clearly why the applicant wishes to pursue the Ph.D., including research and career goals.
 While the statement should describe past experiences, it should also identify clearly the research area of interest to the applicant and the members of our faculty that might serve as research advisor(s).